 - Make Ahead Instructions: The cake layers can be baked, cooled, and covered tightly at room temperature overnight.
 Likewise, the frosting can be prepared then covered and refrigerated overnight.
 Light it sit at room temperature to slightly soften for 10 minutes before assembling and frosting.
 Frosted cake or unfrosted cake layers can be frozen up to 2 months-3.
 Thaw overnight in the refrigerator and bring to room temperature before decorating/serving.

-- Cake Flour: I strongly suggest using cake flour in this recipe.
+- Cake Flour: Sift cake flour before measuring.
+I strongly suggest using cake flour in this recipe.
 It’s sold right next to the all-purpose flour in the baking aisle.
 And you use it a lot in my recipes!
 In a pinch, you can use this homemade cake flour substitute.

 - Whole Milk: If needed, buttermilk works in its place.
-Do not substitute a lower fat milk.
+I don’t recommend a lower fat milk.

 - Where to Buy Freeze-Dried Strawberries?
 I always find them in my regular grocery store in the dried fruit aisle.
 Wegmans, Giant, Trader Joe’s and Target carries them.
 Keep your eyes peeled– they’re more commonly found that you think!
 Do not use the chewy/gummy dried strawberries.
 You need FREEZE-dried strawberries which grind into a powder.
 If you can’t find them anywhere, just leave them out of the frosting and add another 1/2 cup of confectioners’ sugar.

 - Reduced Strawberry Puree: puree 1 lb of strawberries.
 You should have a little over 1 cup.
-Stirring occasionally, simmer the puree over low-medium heat for 25-30 minutes until you’re left with 1/2 cup or a little over 1/2 cup Allow to cool completely before using in cake batter.
+Stirring occasionally, simmer the puree over low-medium heat until you’re left with 1/2 cup or a little over 1/2 cup.
+This takes at least 25-35 minutes, but could take longer depending on your pan or how juicy your strawberries were. *Do not add sugar or anything to the puree or reduced puree– it’s just pure strawberries.
 I always make the reduced puree the day before so it has plenty of time to cool down.
 I cover and place in the refrigerator overnight.
 Use 1/2 cup in the cake.
+Allow to cool completely before using in cake batter.
+Make sure it’s room temperature when adding to the batter.
+You can make the reduced puree ahead of time and freeze for up to 3 months.
+Thaw, bring to room temperature, then use in the recipe.
 Discard any leftovers or spoon on ice cream/yogurt/add to smoothie.
 Yum!
 You can use frozen strawberries, but they will take longer to reduce even if you thaw them first.

-- 9×13 Cake: Simply pour the batter into a greased and lightly floured 9×13 pan and bake for 40 minutes or until a toothpick inserted in the center comes out clean.
+- 9×13 Inch Cake: Simply pour the batter into a greased and lightly floured 9×13 inch pan and bake for 40 minutes or until a toothpick inserted in the center comes out clean.

 - Cupcakes: Fill cupcake pans 2/3 full with batter.
 Bake for 20-22 minutes.
 Makes 2 and 1/2 dozen cupcakes.
 For 14-15 cupcakes, follow my strawberry cupcakes recipe, which is adapted from this strawberry cake.